aaps/MCmotions/README.md

 #ToDo:
 1
-good rotation of entitys, instead of the muck we have now !

-posibillity to start recording as soon as a player will connect to the proxy.
+good rotation of entitys, instead of the muck we have now ! get chunk data recorded in the right format posibillity to start recording as soon as a player connects to the proxy.

 2
-The ability to record the map/chunks
+The ability to import the map/chunks import blockchnages (after map import is done)
-The ability to record block changes !

 3
 recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded !

 #WARNING